-Explore Delaware state parks for just $10 per year!
-If you’re low-income, you can qualify for Delaware’s Annual Pass Assistance Program.
+Are you eligible for a discounted Delaware State Parks Pass?!
+Low income residents may qualify for Delaware’s Annual Pass Assistance Program.
 The $10 pass is displayed in your windshield and grants unlimited park access for one vehicle and up to six occupants.

 - Alapocas Run State Park (Urban)

-The pass only covers park entrance fees.
+The Delaware State Parks pass only covers park entrance fees.
 It is not valid for anything else.
 I called the parks and recreation office to verify this because I was hoping the pass could be used to get into the water park by Killens Pond.
-Unfortunately, I was told that the pass cannot be used to get into Brandywine Zoo, Fort Delaware State Park, the water park at Killens Pond or State Line Beach.
+Unfortunately, I was told that the pass cannot be used to get into Brandywine Zoo, Fort Delaware State Park, the water park at Killens Pond, or State Line Beach.
 It can only be used for park entrance fees.
-That’s disappointing, but this is still a very good deal!
+Although this is disappointing, it is still a very good deal!

 You can qualify for the discounted Delaware State Parks pass by providing proof that you are currently participating in any of the following assistance programs:

 - Supplemental Social Security Income